MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy controls which software stack is used to communicate with the DNS server: the operating system DNS client, or Microsoft Edge's built-in DNS client.
 This policy does not affect which DNS servers are used: if, for example, the operating system is configured to use an enterprise DNS server, that same server would be used by the built-in DNS client.
 It also does not control if DNS-over-HTTPS is used; Microsoft Edge always uses the built-in resolver for DNS-over-HTTPS requests.
 Please see the [DnsOverHttpsMode](#dnsoverhttpsmode) policy for information on controlling DNS-over-HTTPS.

-If you enable this policy, the built-in DNS client is used, if it's available.
+If you enable this policy or you don't configure this policy, the built-in DNS client is used.

 If you disable this policy, the built-in DNS client is only used when DNS-over-HTTPS is in use.

-If you don't configure this policy, the built-in DNS client is enabled by default on Windows, macOS and Android (when neither Private DNS nor VPN are enabled).

   #### Supported features: